Learn More and ApplyLaw/Business - Joint Degree (JD/MBA)

 Admission

 After admission to the other graduate program, joint degree applicants should submit a copy of the acceptance letter and law school transcript to the Assistant Dean for Student Affairs at the College of Law.
-The transcript and acceptance letter should be accompanied by a cover letter from the student requesting that the student's program be changed from Juris Doctor to the appropriate joint degree.
-The letter should include the student's full name, student identification number, mailing address, email address and phone number.
-The joint degree candidate should also schedule a meeting with the appropriate adviser in the other college to which the student has been admitted to discuss the curriculum.
+The transcript and acceptance letter must be accompanied by a cover letter from the student requesting that the student's program be changed from the JD to the appropriate joint degree.
+The letter must include the student's full name, student identification number, mailing address, email address and phone number.
+The joint degree candidate should also schedule a meeting with the appropriate adviser in the graduate program to discuss the curriculum.

 Full-time joint degree students generally complete the program in four years.
-Part-time applicants generally complete the joint degree program in five years.
-A student may accelerate the program by taking classes in the summer or by taking more courses during the academic year.
-By doing so, a student may complete both programs one-half year earlier.
+Part-time joint degree students generally complete the program in five years.
+Students may accelerate the program by taking classes in the summer or by increasing course loads during the academic year.

-Once enrolled in a joint degree program, students no longer pay the College of Law package tuition; instead, students pay by the credit hour for law classes and classes taken in the other program.
+Once enrolled in the joint degree program, students no longer pay the College of Law package tuition.
+Instead, joint degree students pay tuition by the credit hour for law courses and graduate courses.

 Leaves of Absence/Withdrawal